Beginners Square Dance Classes - Southeast Michigan

 How long do the parties last?

-A good rule of thumb is two to four hours.
-You need to gage how long your group will want to dance, how many breaks you want to take, how energetic the group is, etc. The average square dance party is about 2.5 hours.
+The range is one to three hours. (for high school or college student groups or singles groups, I'm happy to do up to 4 hours at no extra charge) You need to gage how long your group will want to dance, how many breaks you want to take, how energetic the group is, etc. The average square dance party is about 2.5 hours.
 The cost to hire a caller is not based on the length of the dance but on the night and relative demand.

 What is the difference between a square dance, a hoedown, and a barn dance?